cschroed-usgs/MLR-Integration-Testing/README.md

 Second, edit `configuration/local/config/common/config.env`.
 In this file you will want to substitute the `auth.server` domain with the IP of your Docker engine.
 This will either be localhost if not running on Docker Machine or the IP of your Docker VM.
 You can get that by running `docker-machine ip <machine name>` and subtituting the name of your VM that is running the Docker engine.

 Also, before launching the services, you will want to generate SSL certificates that the services use.
-If you've already run the script to pull the containers from Artifactory, you won't need to do this here.
 Otherwise:

 ```
 $ chmod +x ./create_certificates.sh && ./create_certificates.sh